Spotlight

 February 8, 2021 12:00PM

-Jordan Kaisman '24 shares her thoughts on Dmitri Baltermants' photograph Castro sledding on an Oriental carpet, Moscow in her essay Castro's Legacy written for the Fall 2020 English 001 course taught by Elena Reiss.
+Jordan Kaisman '24 shares his thoughts on Dmitri Baltermants' photograph Castro sledding on an Oriental carpet, Moscow in his essay Castro's Legacy written for the Fall 2020 English 001 course taught by Elena Reiss.

 The above photograph, aptly titled Castro Sledding on an Oriental carpet, Moscow, was taken by Dmitri Baltermants in Moscow during the winter of 1964.
 An official photojournalist for the Kremlin during the Second World War, Baltermants was no stranger to the heavy Soviet censorship of national media.
 Tasked with documenting the war through a patriotic lens, much of Baltermant’s work had been oriented towards propaganda, with the intention of boosting civilian morale (Handy).
 Following the war's end, Baltermants was employed by the Russian magazine Ogoniok, granting him the opportunity to witness many historic landmarks in the Cold War (Handy).
 Among these moments was Cuban dictator Fidel Castro’s visit to Moscow in 1964.
 The photograph, upon careful examination, is quite telling of Castro’s misunderstood legacy.